computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/TypeaheadSuggestion/readme.md

 - If the d/b contains the following terms: cap, cat, captain, or capital and the user has typed in ‘cap’, our system should suggest ‘cap’, ‘captain’ and ‘capital’.
 - Need to serve lot of queries with minimum latency.
 - Need to store index in memory in a highly efficient data structure.
-- Will use th trie data structure.
+- Will use the trie data structure.

 [Trie data structure](./images/trie-data-structure_base64.md)